 - To collect, preserve and interpret materials and artifacts that represent the broad scope of history within the diverse Kansas City metropolitan area, and to safeguard those collections for future generations.

-- To embrace our role as stewards of two of Kansas City's historic and architectural landmarks: Union Station and Corinthian Hall, and to invite visitors to these landmarks and assist them in understanding the importance of historic preservation in contemporary society.
+- To embrace our role as stewards of Union Station, and to invite visitors and assist them in understanding the importance of historic preservation in contemporary society.